allail-qadrillah/allail-qadrillah/README.md

 # 💫 About Me:
-- :telescope: I’m a sixth-semester student persuing my studies in Electrical Engineer Universitas Syiah Kuala
+- :telescope: I’m a last year student persuing my studies in Electrical Engineer Universitas Syiah Kuala

-- :seedling: Lead of the Komunitas Robotik Electrical Engineering USK.

 - :zap: In my free time, I like learning new technology and read tech articles.